cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ```

 :::tip `docker compose up --detach`
 That command is one of the most important to know.
-It asks Docker to proceed the `docker-compose.yml` file and run services. **In short: run your website and make it up**.
+It asks Docker to proceed the `docker-compose.yml` file and run services. **In short: run your website**.
 :::

 Docker will start downloading `joomla` and `joomladb`, the two services mentioned in the `docker-compose.yml` file.